oxc-project/oxc/README.md

 This project adheres to philosophies from [Rome][rome] and [Ruff][ruff].

-1. JavaScript tooling could be rewritten in a more performant language
+1. JavaScript tooling could be rewritten in a more performant language.
-2. An integrated toolchain can tap into efficiencies that are not available to a disparate set of tools
+2. An integrated toolchain can tap into efficiencies that are not available to a disparate set of tools.

 ## ⚡️ Quick Start

-The linter is ready to use.
+The linter is ready to catch mistakes for you.
 It comes with over 60 default rules and no configuration is required.

 To start using, install [oxlint][npm-oxlint] or via `npx`: